 E. Hairstyle Makeover

-Hairstyle Makeover is among popular augmented reality hairstyles apps.
+Hairstyle Makeover is among the popular augmented reality hairstyle apps.
 It’s available on iPhones and iPads.
 Users can virtually try new hairstyles.
 After a “virtual try” session, users can share their new look on social media.

 This app helps users to try different styles of beards too.
 The app offers in-app purchases.

 F. YouCam Makeup – Selfie Editor & Magic Makeover Cam